adisloom/rufuker/README.md

 **Other options**
 * TRY IT without the plugin.
 On the site, right click, Inspect and paste the script into a browser console.
-* It may also work in other usercript manager plugins like GreaseMonkey, ViolentMonkey, except for FireMonkey.
+* It may also work in other usercript manager plugins like GreaseMonkey, ViolentMonkey, FireMonkey.

 ![Demo](/Demo-Screenshot.png)